wgreenberg/jot/README.md

 ### Basic usage
 The basic usage is as simple as running `jot` with no arguments.
-This opens your favorite text editor (right now, just vim) to a new jot, which will be saved in `~/.jot` with a SHA based uuid filename.
+This opens your favorite text editor (right now just vim) to a new jot, which will be saved in `~/.jot` with a SHA based uuid filename.

-The idea here is that the name of your jot isn't as important as its content, since jot provides some nice (though simple) methods of perusing that content.
+The idea here is that your jot's filename isn't as important as its content, and `jot` provides some nice (though simple) methods of perusing that content.
+The first line of every jot is known as its title, and is each jot's distinguishing feature rather than its filename.

 That said, if you'd like your jot to be named `something`, just run `jot something` instead.